Top 16 Places To Visit In Tinsukia To Escape City Life

 Shiv Dham is one of the famous pilgrimage places in the Tinsukia district of Assam.
 From a spiritual point of view, devotees of Lord Shiva seem to hold this place in high esteem.
 It is among the most cherishable places to visit in Tinsukia, with a tall statue of Shiva enthralled by serene surroundings and providing breathtaking views of the Brahmaputra River along its banks.
 Experience the spiritual silence amidst the beauty of Northeast India in Shiv Dham.

-Location: Tinsukia District, Assam
+Location: Tinsukia district, Assam

 6. Tilinga Mandir